nonbili/purescript-jest/README.md

 - expectToBeFalse

-Check `example` folder to see how to use.
+Check `test` folder to see how to use.